Are you ready for your first credit card?

 Not only is it important to avoid carrying a high balance on your credit card so you can afford your monthly bill, lower credit card balances help your credit score, too.
-Your credit utilization ratio, that is the amount of your available credit you’re using, accounts for 30 percent of your FICO score.
+Your credit utilization ratio, which is the amount of available credit you’re using, accounts for 30 percent of your FICO score.
 Most experts recommend keeping your credit utilization below 30 percent.
-That means that if your credit limit is $1,000, you shouldn’t charge more than $300 on your card.
+So, if your credit limit is $1,000, you should aim to keep your balance at $300 or below.

 How to get a credit card for the first time

-If you are ready to take on the responsibility of a credit card, you’ll need to move forward and apply for one.
+If you are ready to take on the responsibility of a credit card, you should apply for one.
 Here’s what you need to know about how to get a credit card for the first time.